IT-Administrators/lexpproh/README.md

 4) IDENTIFIER (test)
 ```
 The different results depend on the rules the lexer is following.
 A reason not to classify text inside quotes, for example enables for better error checking as a quote is classified separately, and not as part of a string.
+And might make handling expressions easier depending on their definition.

 After creating the tokens.
 The interpretation is done by the parser, which is not part of this project.